tanjinfu/Relationship/ReadMe.txt

 使用 git 命令即可删除子模组
 git rm --cached path/to/submodule

+git push origin newfeature
+Where origin is your remote name and newfeature is the name of the branch you want to push up.

+Deleting is also a pretty simple task (despite it feeling a bit kludgy): git push origin :newfeature
+That will delete the newfeature branch on the origin remote, but you’ll still need to delete the branch locally with git branch -d newfeature.

 After github for windows is installed, the git.exe is located here: C:\Users\<username>\AppData\Local\GitHub\PortableGit_<numbersandletters>\bin\git.exe

 1. download maven http://mirrors.cnnic.cn/apache/maven/maven-3/3.2.3/binaries/apache-maven-3.2.3-bin.zip and unzip to d:\greenPrograms\